slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Use «we».
 Mean it and take responsability.
 - Bring options to the table.
 It’s easier to negotiate down.

-> *"To quiet a crowd or a drunk, just whisper.
-Calm is contagious." (...)
-"Your best response to an insult is «you’re probably right».
-Often they are."
+> *"A quarrel is quickly settled when deserted by one party; there is no battle unless there be two."
--- Kevin Kelly*
+-- Seneca*

 > *"Think before you speak.
 There is always time to add a word, never to withdraw one.
 Talk as if you were making your will: the fewer words the less litigation."
 -- Balthasar Gracian*

-> *"A quarrel is quickly settled when deserted by one party; there is no battle unless there be two."
--- Seneca*

-> *"At the core of every major conflict between human beings there is a trust problem."
--- rapahelz@x*

 > *"In college I used to work on the conflict resolution team at a local concert venue.
 Ultimate tool to de-escalate almost any situation?
 A genuine smile."  -- realestatetrent@x*

+> *"To quiet a crowd or a drunk, just whisper.
+Calm is contagious." (...)
+"Your best response to an insult is «you’re probably right».
+Often they are."
+-- Kevin Kelly*

+> *"My father used to say, «don’t raise your voice».
+Improve your argument."
+-- Archbishop Desmond Tutu*

 ### On war